a-quei/a-quei.github.io/_news/announcement_9.md

 inline: true
 ---

-One paper accepted at Computer Speech and Language
+One paper accepted to Computer Speech and Language